pingcap/docs-appdev/en/for-django.md

 ---
-title: App Dev for Django
+title: App Development for Django
 ---

-# App Dev for Hibernate Django
+# App Development for Hibernate Django